 Protect Workers with ViroGuard® Products

-ViroGuard is designed to protect workers’ who are exposed to blood-borne pathogens and contaminants from poultry feces and bodily fluids.
+ViroGuard® is designed to protect workers who are exposed to blood-borne pathogens and contaminants from poultry feces and bodily fluids.
 This product line should be considered as protective clothing for avian flu or avian flu PPE.

 The first way that it offers protection is by keeping workers dry.
-HPAI H5 can be transmitted to people through droplets in the air, so having heavy duty PPE that repels infectious contamination is critical.
+HPAI H5 can be transmitted to people through droplets in the air, so having heavy-duty PPE that repels infectious contamination is critical.
 Reinforced seams add a measure of security to protect workers from liquid penetration.

-International Enviroguard has the PPE you need to have your employees wear.
+International Enviroguard has the PPE you need to protect workers from avian flu.
 It’s an investment in their health and safety and a move towards ensuring a safer business place for everyone who works with or does business with your company.